Black Death in the Holy Roman Empire

 The Black Death was present in the Holy Roman Empire between 1348 and 1351.
-The Holy Roman Empire, composed of today's Germany, Switzerland, Austria, Belgium and the Netherlands, was, geographically, the largest country in Europe at the time, and the pandemic lasted several years due to the size of the Empire.
+The Holy Roman Empire, composed of modern-day Germany, Switzerland, Austria, Belgium and the Netherlands, was, geographically, the largest country in Europe at the time, and the pandemic lasted several years due to the size of the Empire.

 Several witness accounts do exist from the Black Death in the Holy Roman Empire, although they were often either written after the events took place, or are very short.

 Background

 The Holy Roman Empire in the mid-14th century

 At this point in time, the Holy Roman Empire was the geographically largest nation in Europe, though the population of France was bigger.
 It was a personal union under the King of Bohemia, who was also the Holy Roman Emperor.

 The Black Death

 Since the outbreak of the Black Death at the Crimea, it had reached Sicily by an Italian ship from the Crimea.
 After having spread across the Italian states, and from Italy to France, the plague reached the borders of the Empire from France in the West, and from Italy in the South.